Killer Fame: Why Famous Solo Singers Tend to Die Younger

-It turns out that the trials of fame are not just challenging—they can be deadly.
-Those who aspire to stardom should be more cautious about their desires, according to German researchers.
-They believe that the recognition of a solo artist increases the risk of their .
+It turns out the trials of fame aren’t just emotionally taxing—they can be deadly.
+German researchers say recognition as a solo artist increases the risk of premature death.

-A team of scientists from Witten/Herdecke University analyzed the life paths of well-known singers from Europe and the U.S. who were active between 1950 and 1990.
-They found that the most fortunate stars died, on average, five years earlier than their lesser-known counterparts.
-This suggests that fame itself, rather than lifestyle or hard work, was the key factor, as reported by The Guardian.
+A team from Witten/Herdecke University analyzed the life courses of well-known singers from Europe and the U.S. who were active between 1950 and 1990.
+They found that the most famous stars died, on average, five years earlier than their lesser-known counterparts.
+That suggests fame itself, rather than lifestyle or hard work, may drive the gap, The Guardian reports.

-Researchers discovered that solo who achieved significant fame struggled more with it than vocalists from well-known bands.
-It seems that celebrated solo artists were more vulnerable, faced greater societal pressure, and received less emotional support during their highs and lows.
+Researchers found that solo artists who achieved significant fame struggled more than singers who fronted well-known bands.
+Celebrated solo performers appeared more vulnerable, faced greater public pressure, and received less emotional support during their highs and lows.

-Professor Michael Dafner, the lead author of the study, clarified that, on average, their lives were shortened by 4.6 years.
-He noted that each decade has its list of stars whose lives were bright but brief.
-For instance, in just the last decade, this fate befell Amy Winehouse, Whitney Houston, Prince, , and Keith Flint.
-When famous singers die prematurely, the media can be relentless, says Professor Dafner.
+Professor Michael Dafner, the study’s lead author, said their lives were shortened by about 4.6 years on average.
+He added that every decade has its share of stars whose lives burned bright and brief — for example, Amy Winehouse, Whitney Houston, Prince, and Keith Flint.
+Professor Dafner says the media can be relentless when famous singers die prematurely.

 What Did the Researchers Discover?